cosmos/sdk-tutorials/academy/ibc/migration.md

 <HighlightBox type="tip">

-Take a look at the [Relayer section](./relayerintro.md) to find out how to get started with the Hermes relayer.
+Look at the [Relayer section](./relayerintro.md) to find out how to get started with the Hermes relayer.
 Then you can go ahead and [test a client update with Hermes](https://hermes.informal.systems/commands/upgrade/test.html).

 </HighlightBox>